-Runners will have the opportunity to collect their numbers before the day of the race from Woodbridge Library on Tuesday 9th May between 6:30pm and 7:30pm.
+Runners will have the opportunity to collect their numbers before the day of the race.
 If you do collect your bib early please make sure that you don’t fold it as this can damage the timing chip and please remember to bring it with you on race day as we are unable to provide replacements.

 Otherwise, numbers can be collected on the day of the race from Woodbridge School Hall anytime between 9:30am and 11:45am.
 Please look up your race number online or look at the boards in the entrance to the School Hall before coming to the desks to collect your number.

 Please fill in requested information on the back of your race bib in case of a medical emergency.

 Race Day Road Closures

 In order to allow the races to take place safely, a number of roads will be closed during the race and a Road Closure Map is available.

 Race Day Car Parking

 Free race day car parking is available at Woodbridge School (off Burkitt Road, IP12 1EL and marked on the map below with a P symbol) although this is limited so please try to share lifts or walk where possible or use other public car parks within Woodbridge.
 Please do not park on nearby residential streets in such a way that will either inconvenience local residents or block the running route.